 The Register of the Kentucky Historical Society, Volume 103, Number 4 (Autumn 2005)

 Softcover, Frankfort, Ky.
 Kentucky Historical Society, 2005.
-Very Good with no dust jacket.
+Very Good in No Dust Jacket dust jacket.

 Item #3770042